p10rahulm/your-static-website/README.md

-# 2. Delay activation
+# 39. Delay activation of popup
 activate_popup_on_delay = true
 seconds_before_activation = 10

-# 3. Exit intent activation
+# 40. Exit intent activation of popup
 activate_popup_on_exit_intent = true
 # The sensitivity is triggered by how fast the user takes the mouse out from top of the window (measured as mouse y coordinate when exit event is triggered)
 exit_intent_sensitivity = 20

-# 4. Amount of scroll activation
+# 41. Amount of scroll activation of popup
 activate_popup_on_scroll = true
 scroll_percentage_before_activation = 0.6

+# Basically popup is a call to action, if all above are set to true, surely the visitor is going to see the popup

+# 42. You can change popup contents below
 # The popup will have
 #    a) A title
 #    b) explanatory text